SoumikBarua/Tipper/README.md

 1. It was tricky to figure out where to call UserDefaults to save the bill amount in order to remember it for restarts <10 mins.
 2. The main screen updated the slider after coming back from the settings screen despite no changes in the default tip percentage.
 So I kept track of the default tip with a variable in main VC to see if it has changed from the last time.
+3. The most challenging part was the UI animation for the bill splitting feature.

 ## License